PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 sanitizer/repair results, the three cluster result dictionaries, and tensor-count prune accounting.
 Do not use an incomplete subset of cluster counters.
 Commit and push only; do not create or update a pull request.

+## Shared late-reconciliation characterization checkpoint

+The earlier shared reconciliation is owned by six direct results and the three singleton/consecutive cluster results: dynamic boundary-signature realignment, HardSwish shape sanitization, Squeeze sanitization, wrong-way Conv transpose sanitization, exact and singleton binary repair, singleton-channel transpose, duplicate Reshape fan-out, and consecutive Reshape cleanup.

+All returned values in these nine dictionaries are mutation counts.
+The new empty-cluster fixture freezes its exact zero-only dictionaries.
+A strict expected-failure architecture contract requires all nine results to be assigned and passed to one compact `_stats_have_positive_count()` predicate, with a pre-boundary tensor count covering zero-rewrite pruning.
+Production remains unchanged.

+At implementation, add the private pure mutation-count helper, capture all nine results in their existing order, and guard only the immediate shared reconciliation.
+Add helper unit tests and lowerer wiring for every dictionary plus prune-only behavior.
+Validate all owner/orchestration/core gates sequentially, then commit and push only; do not create or update a pull request.